The Tuckernuck Insider’s Guide to Washington, DC

 The Rosewood (Georgetown)

-The Rosewood has an amazing central location and a rooftop for great views and drinks.
+The Rosewood has an amazing central location and a rooftop bar with a can't-miss view.

 The Lyle (Dupont Circle)